Updated January 10th, 2021.

 The Proof Is In The Sky Above

 There are some exciting things to note when we look up at the sky and the constellations.
 First, the constellations are not what they used to be.
-That is, one would assume that if one were looking up at the sky, making up constellations for the first time, that they would all be lined up with your horizon in terms of the ‘picture’ being right-side up.
+One would assume that if one were looking up at the sky, making up constellations for the first time, they would all be lined up with your horizon in terms of the ‘picture’ being right-side up.

 No one is going to imagine a bull on a sixty-degree angle or a water bearer pouring water upside down.
 That wouldn’t make sense.
 So, one would assume that the initially recorded 48 constellations would have been all aligned right side up and in alignment with the horizon, right?

-Next, if we look at the location on Earth where these constellations would have aligned with the horizon, we see that you would need to be living on Earth at around 36.5 degrees latitude.
+Next, if we look at Earth’s location where these constellations would have aligned with the horizon, we see that you would need to be living on Earth at around 36.5 degrees latitude.
 That is, in the Northern Hemisphere at about the latitude of the Middle East.

 Now, if we take the date of 2,900 B.C. and the latitude of 36.5 degrees, we see that it puts us smack into the Sumerian culture in early Sumeria, now modern-day Iran/Iraq area stretching northeast off the northern coast of the Persian Gulf.